NUMA, The National Underwater Marina Agency -- shipwreck hunting with Clive Cussler

 Walter Lewis Bio

 Most of the commemorations of the Great Storm of 1913 are focused on the sailors who lost their lives and some of the largest ships ever lost on the Great Lakes.
 This presentation celebrates the survivors.
 Some of them ended up ashore, to be salvaged and put back to work.
-Others limped into port coated in ice or found a corner of the Lakes to lie up in.
+Others found a corner of the Lakes to lie up in or limped into port coated in ice.
 A number of the steamers survived this storm only to be lost on one or even two other occasions.
 There are shallow wrecks and deep wrecks, and even one in Italian waters.

 Operation Hailstorm - The Shipwrecks of Chuuk Lagoon